 We may contest liability and/or the amount of damages, as appropriate, in each pending matter.
-Over the last several years, the level of litigation and investigatory activity (both formal and informal) by government and self-regulatory agencies in the financial services industry continues to be significant.
+The level of litigation and investigatory activity (both formal and informal) by government and self-regulatory agencies in the financial services industry continues to be significant.
 There can be no assurance that material losses will not be incurred from claims that have not yet been asserted or are not yet determined to be material.